➢In comparison, QuarkXPress tables are just a set of individual textboxes grouped together, but with no other global structure.

 However, placing a table inside a table is not supported (except in info pages), and paragraph results and box results cannot be applied to cells inside InDesign tables.

-•InDesign tables are more like a mega text-blob with properties, than actual text boxes.
-This means that:
+Generally, InDesign tables are more like a mega text-blob with properties, than actual text boxes.

-oThe maximum number of cells in an InDesign table, to allow token processing and SARAs, has been increased to 1000 (tables containing more than 1000 cells will be treated as static text (tokens located in such tables will not be processed, and saras will ignore any text in these tables).
+•The maximum number of cells in an InDesign table, to allow token processing and SARAs, is 1000.
+Tables containing more than 1000 cells will be treated as static text (tokens located in such tables will not be processed, and saras will ignore any text in these tables).

 •The default behavior of cells is to grow in height to accommodate its text contents.